 Salt mining, based on deposits in the Kobar Sink, is a traditional activity in Eritrea; there is a salt works near the port of Massawa.
 Granite, gold, copper, zinc, potash, and basalt are also mined.
 Numerous other minerals have been identified, including feldspar, gypsum, asbestos, mica, and sulfur.
 The Bisha gold mine in western Eritrea began operation in 2011 as a joint venture between a private Canadian-based company and the Eritrean gov- ernment.
 International human rights groups raised concerns about the welfare of workers at the mine, but the profitability of the Bisha project sparked a wave of foreign investment in the Eritrean mining sector.
 The proximity of the oil-rich Arabian Basin has occasionally raised expectations of discovering petroleum in Eritrea, but inter- mittent exploration since the days of Italian rule has failed to produce results.

 Asseb and Massawa are major ports of entry into Eritrea.
-About one-fifth of the country’s roads are paved.
+About 20 percent of the country’s roads are paved.
 A railway was built by the Italians from Massawa to Asmara, Keren, and Akordat.
 There is an international airport in Asmara, and major airfields are located in Asseb and Massawa.

 After liberation from Ethiopia in May 1991, Eritrea was ruled by a provisional government that essentially con-sisted of the central committee of the Eritrean People’s Liberation Front (EPLF).
 On May 19, 1993, shortly after a national referendum, this body proclaimed the Transitional Government of Eritrea.
 The intention was that this government would rule the country for four years, until the promulgation of a constitution and the election of a permanent government.
 The transitional government’s legislative body, called the National Assembly, consisted of the original 30-member central committee of the EPLF augmented by 60 new members.